Screeeech/fall-fest-2022/README.md

-# Unconditional Quantum Bit Commitment
+# Unconditionally Secure Quantum Bit Commitment
 #### This repositiory was used to compete in the 2022 UT Austin Fall Fest Hackathon